Clara Harris

-Clara Hamilton Harris (September 4, 1834 – December 23, 1883) was an American socialite.
-She and her fiancé Major Henry Rathbone were the guests of President Abraham Lincoln and First Lady Mary Lincoln when John Wilkes Booth shot the president at Ford's Theatre in April 1865.
+Clara Hamilton Harris (September 9, 1834 – December 24, 1883) was an American socialite.
+She and her then fiancé, and future husband, Henry Rathbone, were the guests of President Abraham Lincoln the night he was shot at Ford's Theatre.
+Rathbone's mental state deteriorated after the assassination, and in 1883, Harris was murdered by him.

 Early life and family

-Harris was born in Albany, New York, one of four children of U.S. Senator Ira Harris of New York, and his first wife Louisa Harris (née Tubbs).
+Harris was born in Albany, New York, one of four children of U.S. Senator Ira Harris of New York, and his second wife Louisa Harris (née Tubbs).
 Harris' mother Louisa died in 1845.
 On August 1, 1848, Ira Harris married Pauline Rathbone (née Penney), the widow of Jared L. Rathbone, a successful merchant who later became the mayor of Albany.
-Jared and Pauline Rathbone had four children (two of whom, Anna and Charles, died in infancy) including sons, Jared, Jr. and Henry Rathbone.
+Jared and Pauline Rathbone had four children (two of whom, Anna and Charles, died in infancy) including sons, Jared Jr. and Henry.

 Although Harris and Henry Rathbone were raised in the same household and were related by their parents' marriage, they fell in love and later became engaged.
 Their engagement was interrupted when the American Civil War broke out in 1861 and Henry Rathbone joined the Union Army that year and became major in 1869 upon joining the 5th United States Infantry.

 Lincoln assassination

-On April 14, 1865, Major Rathbone and his fiancée Clara accepted an invitation to see a play at Ford's Theatre from President Abraham Lincoln and his wife, First Lady Mary Todd Lincoln.
+On April 14, 1865, Rathbone and Harris accepted an invitation to see a play at Ford's Theatre from President Abraham Lincoln and his wife, First Lady Mary Todd Lincoln.
 The couple, who had been friends with the President and his wife for some time, were invited after Ulysses S. Grant and his wife Julia, Thomas Eckert and several other people had declined Mrs. Lincoln's invitation to the play.

-While they watched the play Our American Cousin in the Presidential Box at Ford's Theatre that evening, John Wilkes Booth fatally shot President Lincoln in the back of the head.
-When Rathbone attempted to apprehend Booth after the shooting, Booth slashed Rathbone with a dagger from left elbow to shoulder.
+While they watched the play Our American Cousin in the Presidential Box at Ford's Theatre that evening, John Wilkes Booth shot President Lincoln in the back of the head, and stabbed Rathbone as Rathbone came at him.
 Rathbone lost a considerable amount of blood which stained Harris' white dress, face and hands when she attempted to aid him.

-Despite being seriously wounded, Rathbone escorted First Lady Mary Lincoln to the Petersen House where doctors had decided to take the mortally wounded President.
-Shortly after arriving at the Petersen House, Rathbone passed out due to loss of blood.
+Despite his wounds, Rathbone escorted Mary Lincoln to the Petersen House, where doctors had taken the unconscious Lincoln; Rathbone soon after passed out from loss of blood.
 Harris arrived at the house soon after and held Rathbone's head in her lap while he drifted in and out of consciousness.
-A surgeon who had been attending the President finally examined Rathbone and realized his wound was more serious than initially thought.
-Booth had severed an artery located just above Rathbone's elbow and had cut him nearly to the bone.
-Rathbone was taken home while Harris decided to stay with Mrs. Lincoln.
-Harris later stated:
+Surgeons now realized that Booth had severed an artery just above Rathbone's elbow, cutting him nearly to the bone.
+He was taken home while Harris stayed with Mary Lincoln.
+Harris later wrote: